stevencombs/retrocombs.github.io/_posts/2013-01-14-Apple-TV-Out-of-the-Living-Room-and-into-the-Classroom.md

 ---
 layout: post
-title: Apple TV: “Out of the Living Room and into the Classroom”
+title: Apple TV - Out of the Living Room and into the Classroom
 date: 2013-01-14 19:51:19 UTC
 updated: 2013-01-14 19:51:19 UTC
 comments: false